Find a User in Active Directory or Reset Password – Command Line

 After it is finished, scroll up and make sure it says that the update was successful and you need to reboot.

-Reboot and once fully up, take out the host of Maintenance Mode and start the VMs.
-Stop SSH for security reasons.
+Reboot, and once fully up, take out the host of Maintenance Mode and start the VMs.
+Stop SSH for security purposes.

 Consult VMware and Dell support on your update